15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 The targetted animal is chased until it gets tired from exhaustion at which point the dogs overpower it and start eating it before it is even dead.

-African wild dogs, like all other wild predators, prefer to stay very far away from humans.
+African wild dogs, like all other wild predators, prefer to stay away from humans.
 They don't often go after domestic animals as that brings them in closer contact with humans, where they risk being killed.

 While this is the norm, African wild dogs are still wild animals, and among the most successful hunters.
 You therefore must exercise caution and follow the guidelines of your park ranger as you go to see these painted dogs.